Providers of broadband internet access in the UK

 ADSL 4 Less pay as you go and

-unmetered ADSL prices Unlimited 512Kb access costs
+unmetered ADSL prices Unlimited 20Mb access costs £19.99 per month with

-connection for a 12 month contract (or a
+connection for a 12 month contract (or a £13 migration fee).

 -